-Since our inception, and through September 30, 2016, we have funded our operations through upfront, extension and cost reimbursement payments related to our collaboration agreements with Celgene, proceeds received from our issuance of preferred stock, our IPO and our follow-on public offerings, including private placement of common stock to an affiliate of Celgene, which was completed concurrently with our IPO.
+Since our inception, and through March 31, 2017, we have funded our operations through upfront, milestone, extension and cost reimbursement payments related to our collaboration agreements, proceeds received from our issuance of preferred stock, our IPO and follow-on public offerings, including a private placement of common stock to an affiliate of Celgene, which was completed concurrently with our IPO.

-In September 2016, we completed a public offering of 3,370,786 shares of our common stock at a public offering price of \$44.50 per share.
-We received net proceeds from this offering of \$141.0 million, after deducting underwriting discounts and commissions paid by us.
-In addition, we granted the underwriters the right to purchase up to an additional 505,617 shares of our common stock which was exercised in September 2016 resulting in additional net proceeds to us of \$21.1 million, after underwriting discounts and commissions paid by us.
+In April 2017, we completed a public offering of 5,050,505 shares of common stock at an offering price of \$49.50 per share.
+We received net proceeds from this offering of \$235.0 million, after deducting underwriting discounts and commissions paid by us.
+In addition, we granted the underwriters the right to purchase up to an additional 757,575 shares of common stock, which was also exercised in April 2017, resulting in additional net proceeds to us of \$35.2 million, after underwriting discounts and commissions.
+After giving effect to the full exercise of the over-allotment option, the total number of shares sold by us in the public offering increased to 5,808,080 shares and net proceeds to us increased to \$270.2 million, after underwriting discounts and commissions.

-In addition to our existing cash, cash equivalents and marketable securities, we are eligible to earn a significant amount of milestone payments, designation fees, license option fees and extension fees and we are entitled to cost reimbursements under our collaboration agreements with Celgene.
-Our ability to earn the milestone payments and cost reimbursements and the timing of earning these amounts are dependent upon the timing and outcome of our development, regulatory and commercial activities and are uncertain at this time.
+In addition to our existing cash, cash equivalents and marketable securities, we are eligible to earn a significant amount of milestone payments, designation fees, license option fees and extension fees, and we are entitled to cost reimbursements under our collaboration agreements with Celgene.
+Our ability to earn the milestone payments and cost reimbursements and the timing of earning these amounts are dependent upon the timing and outcome of our development, regulatory and commercial activities, and are uncertain at this time.
 Our right to payments under our collaboration agreements with Celgene is our only committed potential external source of funds.